 Tonight I found the old jump rope lurking in the closet (pretty sure I asked for it for for Christmas about eight years ago).
 I did ten minutes trying out a few basic moves.
 I did my jumping on the track after my dynamic warmup but before my workout.

 It is always best to put new exercises toward the beginning of your workouts.
 Motor skills learning is optimal when there is no fatigue.
-When learning a new skill, don’t even think of it as part of your workout.
+When learning a new skill, don't even think of it as part of your workout.
 There will be plenty of time for accruing fitness or strength benefits later.
-However, if your movements are not controlled and joints not properly aligned when your ready for increased intensity you can put yourself at risk of injury.
+However, if your movements are not controlled and joints not properly aligned when you're ready for increased intensity you can put yourself at risk of injury.

 I have not jumped rope since I was about six years old.
 I was pleasantly surprised that it's not actually that hard.
 And by "it" I mean just jumping.
 Trying any variation was ...interesting.